 Marking its first major venture into the world of digital publishing, Aperture Foundation, in collaboration with the Merce Cunningham Trust, have created an engaging project with over forty excerpts from Cunningham’s dances (most including sound), interviews with Merce Cunningham Dance Company archivist David Vaughan, and passages from the riveting web series Mondays with Merce, as well as additional images from the last fifteen years of Cunningham’s life, and from the Legacy Tour which ended December 31, 2011.
 Merce Cunningham: 65 Years is more of Merce Cunningham and his extraordinary work, than simply about him.

 This additional multimedia joins forces with set and costume designs, musical scores, choreographic notes, selected drawings and journal entries by Cunningham, over 200 photographs, all the essays he is known to have written, and more!

 Merce Cunningham: 65 Years was made possible with major support from the John S. and James L. Knight Foundation, and additional support from the Robert Rauschenberg Foundation.

 Artists whose work represented in Merce Cunningham: 65 Years include:

-William Anastasi, Daniel Arsham, Charles Atlas, Oscar Bailey, Howard Bay, Stephanie Berger, Michael Blackwood, Dove Bradshaw, Tom Brazil, Merrill Brockway, Sergei Bugaev, Rudy Burckhardt, John Cage, Elliot Caplan, Imogen Cunningham, Merce Cunningham, Arnold Eagle, Johan Elbers, Anna Finke, Allen Ginsberg, Hervé Gloaguen, Martha Graham, Morris Graves, Timothy Greenfield-Sanders, Lois Greenfield, Farrell Grehan, Robert Hill, Peter Hujar, Douglas H. Jeffrey, Jasper Johns, Clemens Kalischer, James Klosty, Takehisa Kosugi, Mark Lancaster, Hazel Larsen Archer, Eleanor Lauer, Arch Lauterer, Annie Leibovitz, Saul Leiter, Gary Lichtenstein, Roy Lichtenstein, John Lindquist, Fred W. MacDarrah, Barbara Morgan, Bruce Nauman, Isamu Noguchi, Dorothy Norman, Michael O’Neill, OpenEndedGroup (Marc Downie, Shelley Eshkar, and Paul Kaiser), Nam June Paik, Robert Rauschenberg, John G. Ross, Richard Rutledge, Beatriz Schiller, Marvin Silver, Marsha Skinner, Frank Stella, Nathaniel Tileston, David Tudor, Max Waldman, Andy Warhol, Robert Whitman
+William Anastasi, Daniel Arsham, Charles Atlas, Oscar Bailey, Howard Bay, Stephanie Berger, Michael Blackwood, Dove Bradshaw, Tom Brazil, Merrill Brockway, Sergei Bugaev Rudy Burckhardt, John Cage, Elliot Caplan, Imogen Cunningham, Merce Cunningham, Arnold Eagle, Johan Elbers, Anna Finke, Allen Ginsberg, Hervé Gloaguen, Martha Graham, Morris Graves, Timothy Greenfield-Sanders, Lois Greenfield, Farrell Grehan, Robert Hill, Peter Hujar, Douglas H. Jeffery, Jasper Johns, Clemens Kalischer, James Klosty, Takehisa Kosugi, Mark Lancaster, Hazel Larsen Archer, Eleanor Lauer, Arch Lauterer, Annie Leibovitz, Saul Leiter, Gary Lichtenstein, Roy Lichtenstein, John Lindquist, Fred W. McDarrah, Barbara Morgan, Bruce Nauman, Isamu Noguchi, Dorothy Norman, Michael O’Neill, OpenEndedGroup (Marc Downie, Shelley Eshkar, and Paul Kaiser), Nam June Paik, Robert Rauschenberg, John G. Ross, Richard Rutledge, Beatriz Schiller, Marvin Silver, Marsha Skinner, Frank Stella, Nathaniel Tileston, David Tudor, Max Waldman, Andy Warhol, Robert Whitman

 "Merce Cunningham's Life is Now an App," Dan Duray, Gallerist NY.